How to use garden fertiliser for amazing results

-Then, as they’ll exhaust the nutrients in the potting compost fairly soon, I’ve been told to fertilise, which I can either do with a liquid or granular feed every two weeks or a slow-release fertiliser at the start of the season.
+Then, as they’ll exhaust the nutrients in the potting compost within 6-8 weeks, I’ve also been advised to fertilise them.
+I either use a liquid or granular feed every two weeks or a slow-release garden fertiliser at the start of the season.

 Slow or controlled release fertilisers degrade slowly, usually under the influence of soil micro-organisms and dependent on the soil temperature, to release their nutrients.
 They are usually organic and include hoof, horn and bone meal.

 Long established perennials in pots particularly benefit from a controlled-release fertiliser, which gives them a constant supply of nutrients during the growing season, tailing off as plant activity decreases later in the year.

 Liquid feeds are for a quick pick-me-up.
 A plant gin-and-tonic or smoothy.

 Last September, I bought a spiral box from a field in Dorset (see How to Buy Sensational Topiary on A Middlesized Budget).
 It is my pride and joy, but it needed a drastic root prune to get it from the field to the pot.
 Since then it has sat there.
 It isn’t putting on new growth like my other box in pots.

 So I have given it emergency treatment with Baby Bio Outdoor liquid feed to rescue it.
 I will repeat this every two weeks until early August.
 I’m also going to water it more.
 In spite of the rain we’ve had, the soil feels a little dry.

 Adding a liquid or soluble garden fertiliser at the time of potting on and as a top dressing will always give the plants a boost, as does giving them a good dousing of water in the evening, particularly in warm and dry conditions.